Your message has been sent. We will contact you shortly if your message requires a response.

 There are many types of filling materials available, each with their own advantages and disadvantages.
 You and Dr. Spring can discuss the best options for restoring your teeth.
-Composite fillings, along with silver amalgam fillings, are the most widely used today.
-Because composite fillings are tooth colored, they can be closely matched to the color of existing teeth, and may actually increase the strength of the teeth once placed.
-Composites are always used in front teeth and frequently in the back teeth.
+Because composite fillings are tooth-colored, they can be closely matched to the color of your existing teeth returning your teeth to beauty of what mother nature intended.

 Reasons for composite fillings:

 Composite fillings are usually placed in one appointment.
 While the tooth is numb, your dentist will remove decay as necessary.
 The space will then be thoroughly cleaned and carefully prepared before the new filling is placed.
 If the decay was near the nerve of the tooth, a special medication will be applied for added protection.
 The composite filling will then be precisely placed, shaped, and polished, restoring your tooth to its original shape and function.